 Stagecoach Bar: On Sunday nights you can hear the Stagecoach Band (pictured above) which has been playing for more than 50 years at “Sunday Church.”
 Considered by many to be the longest continuously-running house band performing today in America, the Stagecoach band’s co-founder Bill Briggs recalls that there’s always been something about the performance that has a spiritual and community-minded focus.
 Acclaimed musicians from Tim O’Brien, Tom Paxton and Chuck Pyle, to John Denver and Bob Dylan have all shared the stage at the ‘Coach.
 The music starts at 6 p.m.

 The Silver Dollar Showroom is located in the Wort Hotel and was reborn several years ago in the spirit of the Wort Hotel’s old Greenback Lounge, which was often referred to as “The Showroom.”
 In the 1950s it was widely known as one of the premier music venues in the West.
 It hosted stars of all genres, including Willie Nelson.
 The venue gets its name from the thousands of real 1921 Morgan Silver Dollars embedded into the bar top.
 Music starts at 7:30 p.m.
 Tuesday, Thursday, Friday and Saturday evenings and there is no cover charge.
-Don’t miss the standing Tuesday bluegrass show with One Ton Pig, a local Jackson Hole band.
+Don’t miss the standing Tuesday bluegrass show with One Ton Pig, a local Jackson Hole band and the iconic Hootenanny which is held at 6 p.m. on Mondays during the winter months; come summer, the Hoot is held outside at Dornans in Moose.

-For more than 50 years, the iconic and eclectic Mangy Moose Saloon — the après-ski hot spot in winter — hosts local bands that play from 4 to 7 p.m.
+For almost 60 years, the iconic and eclectic Mangy Moose Saloon — the après-ski hot spot in winter — hosts local bands that play from 4:30 to 7:30 p.m.
 Monday through Sunday during ski season (no cover).
 Regional and national bands play off and on throughout the year (visit website for schedules).

 Live Music in Jackson Hole Includes Open Mics

 The Jackson Hole Hootenanny is the granddaddy of the open mic phenomenon here in the valley.
-It is held at 6 p.m. every Monday at Dornan's in Moose.
+It is held at 6 p.m. every Monday at The Silver Dollar Showroom in the Wort Hotel; it is performed at Dornans in Moose during the summer months.
 The Hootenanny goes back more than half a century ago to when local legend Bill Briggs held “Teton Tea Parties” under a bridge in Grand Teton National Park, where artists gathered and sang together.
-In the ’90s the Hoot moved to Dornan’s, after a short stint in town.
+In the ’90s the Hoot moved to Dornan’s after a short stint in town and recently took up residence at the Wort.
 Like the other open mics around the valley, it features both established and new Jackson musicians as well as troubadours passing through.

 Attend a Concert in a Large Venue

-The Center for the Arts: This gem of a creative facility in Jackson Hole hosts a range of performing arts, lectures, events, art shows and features world-class musical performances.
+The Center for the Arts: This gem of a creative facility in Jackson Hole—which is celebrating its 17th anniversary in 2024—hosts a range of performing arts, lectures, events, art shows and features world-class musical performances.
 Local, regional and national musicians such as David Crosby and Chris Thile have appeared on stage in the Center’s theater.
+The Center was also voted the "Best Entertainment/Live Music Venue" in Jackson Hole.
 For the full schedule, visit jhcenterforthearts.org.

 Music Festivals and Outdoor Concert Series

-The annual Jackson Hole Rendezvous Fest is held every March.
-The free, three-day festival with local and national bands performing at the base of Jackson Hole Mountain Resort and on Town Square is one the highlights of the winter.
+The annual Jackson Hole Rendezvous Fest is held every March/early April.
+The free, two-day festival with local and national bands performing at the base of Jackson Hole Mountain Resort and on Town Square is one the highlights of the winter.
 Past festival headliners have included Nathaniel Rateliff and The Night Sweats, Portugal.
 The Man, Uncle Kracker and the Zac Brown Band.

 Concerts on the Commons in Teton Village hosts local, regional and national bands on Sundays at 5 p.m. during July and August.
 Bring your dancing shoes as many people can’t resist the chance to boogie by the stage.
 Free.

 Music on Main: Not all live music in Jackson Hole takes place in town.
 Music on Main is a free all-ages outdoor concert series held on Thursday nights in the summer.
 It brings a diverse lineup to Victor City Park in Victor, Idaho, less than a half-hour drive from Jackson Hole.
 Concert-goers bring blankets and chairs to enjoy the music under starry skies.
-In 2020, the series will run from July 19th through August 13th.
+In 2024, the series will run from TBA.
 Performance times are 6 to 10 p.m.
 Find out more about this fun family-friendly series here.